necauqua/noita-utility-box/readme.md

   reviews.
 This means your PGP signatures and commit authorship will be fully preserved in git history.

+- Each commit that has user-facing changes must also have a changelog entry added to the corresponding section under "Unreleased" in the `CHANGELOG.md` file.

 - Since the commit (before that I was a bit loose) introducing this contribution section, this repo strictly follows the [conventional commits](https://www.conventionalcommits.org/)